You are here(Experienced Growers Only) Controversial Defoliation Increases Marijuana Yields

 Defoliation is an extreme marijuana growth control technique.
 It's not to be done lightly by beginners.

-In fact, the topic of defoliation is one of the most controversial subjects in the marijuana growing field.
+The topic of cannabi defoliation is one of the most controversial subjects in the marijuana growing field.
 People on both sides defend their position vehemently.

 I'm on the side that believe there is absolutely nothing stressful about defoliation or bending branches.
 Honestly, there is no way to achieve nearly a pound of buds from a 2-3 foot tall plant indoors, except using defoliation.